 She calls out to the man on the street

 ‘Sir, can you help me?

 Is there somewhere you can tell me?’He walks on, doesn’t look back

 Starts to whistle as he crosses the street

-Oh think twice, it’s another day for you and me in paradise
+Oh, think twice, ’cause it’s another day for you and me in paradise.